Thickness-dependent magnon spin transport in antiferromagnetic insulators: Crossover from quasi-three-dimensional to quasi-two-dimensional regimes: Impact of system width and spin-torque strength

 \subsection{System width dependence of the crossover thickness}

 We perform simulations of thickness-dependent spin transport across different system widths $L_y=\SI{5}{nm}$ to $L_y=\SI{1000}{nm}$.
 For $L_y\leq \SI{50}{nm}$, the critical crossover thickness is between four and five layers, while for $L_y\geq \SI{50}{nm}$, it is between three and four layers for all observed thicknesses.
-The slightly decreased critical crossover thickness we understand by the fact that, for wider layers, more width modes are available.
-Therefore, the energy difference between the lowest and higher magnon subbands becomes smaller, and thus occupying higher energy subbands, leading to quasi-3D transport, is more likely, see \cref{fig:dispersion_8layer}.
+The slightly decreased critical crossover thickness can be understood by the fact that, for wider layers, more transverse modes are available.
+Therefore, the energy difference between the lowest and higher magnon subbands becomes smaller; thus, occupying higher energy subbands, which leads to quasi-3D transport, is more likely, see \cref{fig:dispersion_8layer}.

 We conclude that the width of the system does not qualitatively change the quasi-2D to quasi-3D crossover.